dhayv/Grafana-scripts/README.md

 ## Quick Reference Commands

-Find all necessary commands in [commands.sh](commands.sh).
-These commands complement the detailed tutorial and provide a quick reference for:

-Key commands used in this setup are documented in `commands.md`.
+Key commands used in this setup are documented in `commands.sh`.
 This includes:
 - Installation commands
 - Service verification
 - Stress testing